scthornton/scthornton.github.io/_posts/2025-08-20-redsentinel-ai-security-breakthrough.md

 ## Executive Summary

-RedSentinel represents a **breakthrough in AI security technology**, achieving perfect classification performance (100% accuracy) on real-world attack data.
 This system demonstrates unprecedented understanding of AI threat patterns through advanced machine learning, sophisticated feature engineering, and production-ready architecture. *Updated: August 20, 2025*

 ## The Challenge: AI Security in the Age of LLMs